fresh-ter/Passgen/README.md

-# LuPa
+# Passgen
-Utility Manager around Information Security
+A simple password generator